knowthelist/fhem-tablet-ui/README.md

 The chart gets updated every time the data-get reading is changed and after each shortpoll interval  (15 min).

+####Chart widgets
+- **data-logdevice** 	name of the logdevice (e.g. FileLog_WohnzimmerHeizung) or array of names if more than one graph shall be displayed
+- **data-logfile** 	name of the logfile (e.g. WohnzimmerHeizung-2015.log) or or array of names if more than one graph shall be displayed 	(default '-' or omitting this data means current logfile)
+- **data-columnspec** 	definition for how to find the values (e.g. "4:meas.*:1:int") or or array of columnspecs if more than one graph shall be displayed
+- **data-style** 	name of the graph style to be used (e.g. 'SVGplot l0' or 'ftui l0dash') or or array of styles if more than one graph shall be displayed using different stlyes.
+The standard fhem plot styles can be used furthermore there are some more predefined styles existing (details see css file).
+Own styles can be specified e.g. in the fhem-table-ui-user.css file.
+- **data-ptype** 	name of the plot type (e.g. 'lines' or 'fa-cog') or or array of plottypes if more than one graph shall be displayed.
+All fhem plot styles are supported.
+Additionally it is possible to specify symbols (currently supported are font awesome ('fa-...'), open automation ('oa-...') and fhem symbols ('fs-...')) 	(default 'lines')
+- **data-uaxis** 	name of the axis to be used ('primary' or 'secondary') or or array of axis' to be used if more than one graph shall be displayed.
+The 'primary' axis is labelled on the left side, the 'secondary' axis is labelled on the right side 	(default 'primary'
+- **data-legend** 	caption of the graph (used in the legend and at the cursor) or an array of legend texts if more than one graph shall be displayed.
+- **data-minvalue**	min Y value to Show or an array of values for dynamic minY for primary axis.
+A value of 'auto' means that the value is calculated from the data displayed dynamically 	(default 10)
+- **data-minvalue_sec**	min Y value to Show or an array of values for dynamic minY for secondary axis.
+A value of 'auto' means that the value is calculated from the data displayed dynamically 	(default 'auto')
+- **data-maxvalue** 	max Y value to Show or an array of values for dynamic maxY for primary axis.
+A value of 'auto' means that the value is calculated from the data displayed dynamically 	(default 30)
+- **data-maxvalue_sec**	max Y value to Show or an array of values for dynamic maxY for secondary axis.
+A value of 'auto' means that the value is calculated from the data displayed dynamically 	(default 'auto')
+- **data-yticks** 	value distance between Y tick lines (related to primary axis).
+A value of 'auto' means that the value is calculated from the data displayed dynamically. 	(default 'auto')
+- **data-xticks** 	time range between each X tick lines (in minutes).
+A value of 'auto' means that the value is calculated from the data displayed dynamically 	(default 'auto')
+- **data-daysago_start**	number of days back from now for the start of the plot (0 means the plot starts from today 0:00).
+Additionally the x-axis start value can be set here unsing standard data formats like ('2013-10-23'), the time portion of the string is only used when data-nofulldays is 'true'. 	(default 0)
+- **data-daysago_end** 	number of days back from now for the end of the plot (-1 means the plot ends today 24:00).
+Additionally the x-axis end value can be set here unsing standard data formats like ('2013-10-23'), the time portion of the string is only used when data-nofulldays is 'true'. 	(default -1)
+- **data-nofulldays** 	switch to activate/deactivate rounding of the xaxis start and end values to full days ('true' or 'false') 	'false'
+- **data-ytext** 	text to be shown besides the primary y axis.
+- **data-ytext_sec** 	text to be shown besides the secondary y axis.
+- **data-yunit** 	unit of the value to show beside of each Y ticks for primary y axis.
+- **data-crosshair **	switch to activate/deactivate the crosshair cursor ('true' or 'false') 	(default 'false')
+- **data-cursorgroup** 	number to define coupling of the crosshair cursor.
+The cursors of all charts having the same number are coupled and move together.
+- **data-scrollgroup** 	number to define coupling of the scrolling (shift and zoom).
+All charts having the same number are scrolled (shifted and zoomed) together.
+- **data-showlegend**	switch to activate/deactivate the initial display of the legend window ('true' or 'false') 	(default 'false')
+- **data-yunit_sec** 	unit of the value to show beside of each Y ticks for secondary y axis.
+- **data-width** 	fixe size for width (in % or px)
+- **data-height** 	fixe size for height (in % or px)
+- **class**             fullsize, noticks, nobuttons

+data-logfile can be omitted in this case the default value "-" will be used.
+This means that the current logfile is going to be used.

+There are several buttons that control the dynamic behaviour of the chart.
+The <-, ->, + and - buttons shift and zoom the displayed data.
+The "legend" and "cursor" buttons are switching on and off the display of the legend window and the crosshair cursor respectively.

+When the legend window is displayed, a click on the legend text shows/hides the respective graph.
+The legend window can be dragged to other positions on desktop browsers (currently not yet working for iOS and Android).

+The crosshair cursor currently only works dynamically on desktop browsers.
+On iOS and Android you have to tap on the screen to set the cursor to a new position.

 ####Popup widgets
 - **data-get**         : name of the reading where to get the alert value from (default 'STATE')
 - **data-get-on**      : value which trigger to open the dialog (default 'on')